pkirkham/pkirkham.github.io/_posts/pyrus/2021-03-31-optimised-chunking-for-balanced-data-access.md

 Read performance on average is **over one hundred times faster** than using the SEG-Y format only.

-Incidentally similar performance can be achieved with a 40x40x40 chunk size using the HDF5 JNI library.
+Incidentally similar performance can be achieved with a 40 x 40 x 40 chunk size using the HDF5 JNI library.
 Also, as previously noted, the fastest performance possible could be obtained by re-writing the entire volume three times so that inlines, crosslines and slices are all in the fast direction, and the storing all three volumes in memory using a RAM disk.
 This would blitz the solution provided here -- although a RAM disk could also be used with the HDF5 file...